 False Alarm Calls 2016-2017 (opens in new window)

 During the period 1 April 2016 to 31 March 2017 West Yorkshire Fire and Rescue Service (WYFRS) received 332 compliments and 45 complaints.

 The number of compliments indicates that the service provided by WYFRS to its local communities continues to meet and, at times, exceed the public’s expectations of our performance.

 West Yorkshire Fire and Rescue Service reports on performance regularly throughout the year.
+These reports include targets which are set annually.
 For the latest report click on the link below:

 The final reports for the previous three years is shown below: